 The proposed rule in question, the Agricultural Worker Protection Standard Revisions, sets out tougher standards for training, protective equipment, and decontamination supplies for farm workers, as well as setting a minimum age of 16 for laborers who apply the chemicals or enter fields soon after they’ve been sprayed.

 The proposal updates rules in place since 1992.
-Some 10,000 t0 20,000 cases of pesticide poisoning are diagnosed in agricultural workers every year, according to the Centers for Disease Control.
+Some 10,000 t0 20,000 cases of pesticide poisoning are diagnosed in agricultural workers every year, according to the Centers for Disease Control, even a simple thing like getting rid of ants should be done in the most natural way without the need on any pesticides.

 While the official comment count logged by regulations.gov by the August 18 due date hovered just over 3,000, the environmental group Earthjustice claimed it had collected and submitted more than 200,000 petition signatures urging the agency to strengthen the rules.
 (Often when agencies receive clusters of identical comments, they do not post them all as individual comments online.)